coderefinery/workshop-intro/daily_intro.md

 You can find unedited recordings on [Twitch](https://www.twitch.tv/coderefinery) for some days.
 With about one day delay, you can then also find edited recordings, with tags to easily jump to specific sections of the lesson on the [CodeRefinery youtube channel](https://www.youtube.com/channel/UC47aupE7HKGduAjXKt1Gwrg).

+## Bring your own code sessions

+Optional help session around the topics of the workshop.
+**Bring your own code** and get help from our experts in implementing the concepts learned!

+Tue (Mar 26) , 13:00 - 15:00 	CET and Tue (Apr 2) , 13:00 - 15:00 CEST